Dheuster/AFT-FO4Edition/readme.txt

         Examines the NPC and brings up an INFO SCAN report.
 Used to evaluate if an NPC is worth making a follower or not.

-     2) Import NPC (Full/Normal)
+     2) Make Follower (Full Import)

         If you force recruit a BOS soldier and an Institute Synth, under normal conditions they would open fire on each other.
 FULL import ensures no internal fighting between followers by stripping away the NPCs original AI and replacing it with AFT's custom AI.

-     3) Import NPC (Leave Original AI intact)
+     3) Make Follower (Leave AI intact)

         Fully imports the follower into AFT EXCEPT it leaves their AI intact.
 		(which includes loyalty and disdain towards certain groups).

         This option is best used on Custom Followers provided and installed by other mods.
-Specifically mods such as Heather Casdin, where the follower comes with their own AI.
+Specifically mods where the follower comes with their own AI and doesn't use a follower slot.

 		I do NOT recommend using this on BOS, Insititute or Railroad members as it can cause them to open fire on the NPCs around you when you visit opposing group headquarters.
 (Unless you dont mind since you are siding heavily with a specific group anyway).

-     4) Import NPC (Only make Follow.
+     4) Make Follower (Follow only.
 DO NOT MANAGE)

         This option places the NPC in one of your 5 follower slots, so that they will follow you around.
 You gain access to their inventory and